Fragility of surface states in non-Wigner Dyson topological insulators: Surface localization properties

 Previous sections demonstrated that the surface states of a class AIII topological insulator can be detached from the bulk.
 Concomitant with the opening of the spectral gap, the 2D surface acquires a nonzero Chern number due to induced surface Berry curvature, as explicated above in Secs.~\ref{sec:AIII2} and \ref{Sec:UFO_Surface}.

-In this section, we consider the implications of surface Berry curvature for the Anderson localization properties of the surface states in the presence of symmetry-preserving disorder.
+Here and in the next section, we consider the implications of surface Berry curvature for the Anderson localization properties of the surface states in the presence of symmetry-preserving disorder.
 Since the minimal 2-component surface Dirac theory is void of curvature, we work with a slab of the 3D lattice model defined in Eq.~(\ref{eq:ham_realspace}).
 Surface Berry curvature is induced along the slab boundary via the fragmenting potential introduced in Eq.~(\ref{eq:UFO}), above.

-We demonstrate below (see Fig.~\ref{fig:mfa}) that a nonzero uniform fragmenting potential localizes all surface states except the zero-energy one, which remains topologically protected.
-By contrast, spectrum-wide criticality (critical delocalization linked to the plateau transition of the quantum Hall effect \cite{sbierski2020}) survives when either (a) the surface fragmenting potential is set to zero, or (b) randomly distributed with zero mean.
+We demonstrate below (see Fig.~\ref{fig:mfa}) that in the presence of a nonzero uniform fragmenting potential all surface states are localized by weak disorder, except the zero-energy one, which remains topologically protected from Anderson localization.
+By contrast, spectrum-wide criticality --- {\em i.e.}, critical delocalization linked to the plateau transition of the quantum Hall effect \cite{sbierski2020} --- survives when either (a) the surface fragmenting potential is set to zero, or (b) the surface fragmenting potential is randomly distributed with zero mean.
 Scenario (b) explains the origin of spectrum-wide criticality as the percolation of chiral edge modes discussed in the end of the previous section.

 We discuss detectable ramifications of our results for experiment in Sec.~\ref{sec:exp}.